OpenByteDev/dll-syringe/README.md

 ## Usage
 ### Inject & Eject
-The example below will inject and then eject the module at the path `injection_payload.dll` into the process called "ExampleProcess".
+The example below will inject and then eject `injection_payload.dll` into a process called "ExampleProcess".

 ```rust no_run
 use dll_syringe::{Syringe, process::OwnedProcess};